tylerlong/slim_text/README.md

     1. page actions, to change the appearance or behavior of the software, such as change background, such as define new shortcut key
     2. advanced feature, postpone
     3. is it viable and practical?
-107. provide multiple themes and icons, the user can switch themes and icons
 111. bug: windows 7 C: / Windows / System32 / drivers, can not see the etc/ folder
 112. bug: slow when open windows 7 C: / Windows / System32
     1. caused by underscorejs filter method?
-115. make all the icons padded?
 118. should be able to open a folder quickly.
     1. for example, register a folder as a button, and click that button.
     2. register workspace, quick open